Patton State Hospital

 The following is an eighteen minute segment of a longer video documentary on Patton State Hospital.
 It shows life and treatment within the hospital.
 Plus, how some had found themselves within the hospital.

-There are approximately 2,022 people buried in a weed field with a dirt road that runs through it.
+There are approximately 2,022 former patients buried in a field with a dirt road that runs up to it.
+These were patients whose bodies were left unclaimed or whose families were unknown.
+Today it is well marked as cemetery ground and there is a mass grave marker dedicated to the patients which can be seen approximately 50 yards from the street.
+The grounds are located inside the property fence in the north-west corner.
 The cemetery was full by 1930.
 After that when people died and were unclaimed, their bodies were donated for research to what is now Loma Linda University.

 Public tours are scheduled to begin in June, 2015.
 For those interested in touring the museum, call (909) 425-7687 or email email@example.com.